mickyginger/react-local-mongoose/readme.md

 > NB: This package is not affiliated with Mongoose in any way.
 It is simply an attempt to match their API.

+This package has been heavily influenced by [LocalDB](https://github.com/kucukkanat/LocalDB) by [kucukkanat](https://github.com/kucukkanat).

 ### Installation

 Install with `npm` or `yarn`: